sda-community-plugins/Fortify-WIE/README.md

 # Micro Focus Fortify WebInspect Enterprise plugin

-The _Micro Focus Fortify WebInspect Enteprise_ plugin allows you to execute web application security testing as part of a Deployment Automation workflow.
+The _Micro Focus Fortify WebInspect Enteprise_ plugin allows you to execute dynamic application security testing as part of a Deployment Automation workflow.

 This plugin is a work in progress but it is intended to provide the following steps:

 * [x] **Create Scan from URL** - Create a new simple scan from a URL
 * [x] **Create Scan from Template** - Create a new simple scan from a template
 * [x] **Create Scan from Settings File** - Create a new simple scan from an uploaded settings file
+* [x] **Get Scan Status** - Gets the status of a previously initiated scan
+* [x] **Create Scan Report** - Create a HTML report of a previously initiated scan.

-Note: this plugin is deisgned to be used when WebInspect Enterprise has been integrated with Software Security Center
+Note: this plugin is designed to be used when WebInspect Enterprise has been integrated with Software Security Center
 ### Installing the plugin